Nail the Interview

 The Different USPS Jobs

 The United States Postal Service, as a multifaceted organization, requires personnel to fill various roles across multiple departments.
 The first two positions are aptly named based on the specific tasks and responsibilities involved.
-Each role presents its own unique challenges: city carriers handle a higher volume of mail items, while rural carriers may need to cover greater distances, and so forth.
+Each role presents its unique challenges: city carriers handle a higher volume of mail items, while rural carriers may need to cover greater distances, and so forth.
 Mail handler positions typically involve the added pressure of strict deadlines and necessitate impeccable organizational skills.

 USPS also offers seasonal positions, especially during busy times, like the holiday season.
 If you’d like to try working for them only temporarily, to see how the work experience is, this is a good opportunity.